A Look at The Milwaukee Bucks at the Start of the 2012-2013 NBA Season

 If the Bucks are going to consistently win, they must play Scott Skiles' brand of team defense.
 Every team member must help out and be accountable to the team.
-The Bucks are not going to beat the real good teams by outscoring them.
+The Bucks are not going to beat the really good teams by outscoring them.
 The eventual return to the team of defensive stopper, Luc Mbah-a Moute, should help improve the Bucks' defense.

 3. Continued Strong Play From Bench Players

 The four bench players of Larry Sanders, Mike Dunleavy, Ekpe Udoh, and Beno Udrih have been outstanding during the first four games.
 Larry Sanders and Ekpe Udoh must continue to defend the paint by rebounding, blocking shots, and helping the guards on defense.
 Mike Dunleavy has to continue to give an outstanding spark as a sixth-man scorer, and Beno Udrih has to effectively handle the point when Jennings is resting.

 It is heart-warming to see the Bucks off to a great start this season.
 If the Bucks continue to play team defense and get support from key bench reserves, the Bucks should be competitive in every game they play, and hopefully, a playoff berth will be theirs in April 2013.

 © 2012 Paul Richard Kuehn